cmci/HTManalysisCourse/CentreCourseProtocol.md

 Java HotSpot(TM) 64-Bit Server VM (build 20.45-b01, mixed mode)
 ```

-If your java version is OK (same as above), then
+If your Java version is OK (same as above), then

 ```
 fiji --help